black-hole-group/pyPLUTO/README.md

 1. Only 2D views are available for 3D data.
 2. The code up-till now only has visualization tools for static data.
 The AMR data can not be viewed with the same.
-3. ~~Only compatible with Python 2.
-Ongoing effort to port it to Python 3 in branch `py3` in this repo.~~

 # Authors